iamstarkov/ispeakweb/README.md

 ## Show me more!

-— _ispeakweb_ will have statistics page and summary pages per each author.
+— _ispeakweb_ will have a statistics page and summary pages for each author.

 ## Why should I become an author?